 If "snap," "crackle" and "pop" aren't coming from your cereal, it may be from your temporomandibular joint (TMJ).
-TMJ complications affect over 10 million people, according to the National Institute of Craniofacial Research (NICR), and it's more of an issue for women than men.
+TMJ complications affect many people and it's more of an issue for women than men.
 Although it may be alarming, you can effectively determine if your clicking jaw is just a temporary annoyance or a sign of a more advanced temporomandibular joint disorder (TMD).

 How the TMJ Works